UltimateSoftware/surge/modules/multilanguage/README.md

 2 - Create InfluxMeterRegistry

-3 - Bind your meter registry to your MicroMeter implementation
+3 - Bind your meter registry to your Micrometer implementation

 Below is an example for reference : -
 ```scala